Install

 dx snap [uuid] # Save current Claude session (aliases: slap, yoink)

-dx resume [id] # Resume a saved session (by number or uuid)
+dx resume [-a] [id] # Resume a saved session (-a = include other repos)

 dx ui # Open session viewer in browser